A Michigan workers compensation lawyer helps workers injured at the workplace and in the course of their employment.

 - Brain trauma

-The pie chart below shows the distribution of injury and illness types experienced while working in Michigan in 2017.
+The pie chart below shows the distribution of injury and illness types experienced by Michigan workers in 2017.
 The most significant source comes from sprains, strains, and tears.
 Bruises are responsible for 10% of injuries, while more serious injuries, like heat burns and amputations, are only responsible for a combined 3% of all injuries.

 - Sprains, strains, tears: 43%